ostadabbas/Augmented-fRMC/README.md

 ## 1. Introduction
 This is the code for the following paper:

-B. Rezaei, S. Ostadabbas, ‚ÄúMoving Object Detection through Robust Matrix Completion Augmented with Objectness,‚Äù IEEE Journal of Selected Topics in Signal Processing (J-STSP), August 2018.
+B. Rezaei, S. Ostadabbas, ìMoving Object Detection through Robust Matrix Completion Augmented with Objectness,î IEEE Journal of Selected Topics in Signal Processing (J-STSP), August 2018.

 This paper has supplementary downloadable material on qualitative comparison of the  augmented fRMC against other object detection methods available at \href{http://www.coe.neu.edu/Research/AClab/J-STSP-2018-supplementary/}{J-STSP-2018-Sup}, provided by the authors.
 Contact the corresponding author for further questions about this work.